waynebloss/waynemon-log/issues/2018-10/09-Watchdog_Reboot_Error.md

 - Maybe setting the time correctly using the `timeset` package did the trick?
 I can see that in my history immediately before the last time I updated `/etc/default/grub`...
+- Looking at my historey, I also ran `sudo wdctrl`...